RedEyeStallion/NewsCrews/README.md

 5: After you are done reading, you may return to the previous page and click the green 'Up Vote' button if you liked it.
 You can also post a message and chat about the article with others in our messaging area down below.

-## Updates
-UI for buzzfeed page
-UI for article page, comments not implemented yet Fixed error for buzzfeed page

 ## Prerequisites

 You will need the following things properly installed on your computer.